Jorge-de-la-Flor/Jorge-de-la-Flor/README.md

 They focus on **core engineering ideas** rather than large production frameworks, illustrating the principles behind sensing, estimation, control, and distributed machine behaviour.

+Includes implementations of Kalman filtering, Bayesian estimation, and control systems grounded in practical sensor uncertainty.

 ### Core concepts explored

 - **Perception and probabilistic sensing**